swingflip-repo-archive/Generic-Genero-Application-Template-Lite/README.md

 ![GGAT](http://i.imgur.com/b4dLZz7.png)
 # Generic Genero Application Template
-A purpose built template application to assist developers develop a cross platform application which will work in GDC, GMA, GMI and GBC.
+A purpose built application template to assist developers develop a cross platform application which will work in GDC, GMA, GMI and GBC.

 [![Powered By Genero](http://i.imgur.com/m0vHCJl.png)](http://4js.com/products/)&nbsp;&nbsp;&nbsp;&nbsp;[![Built by Ryan Hamlin](http://i.imgur.com/24Bf8Ql.png)](http://www.ryanhamlin.co.uk)

-GGAT (Generic Genero Application Template) is an universial application base which has been designed to assist developers in developing cross platform applications by providing the basis and the necessary tools for a Genero based apps.
-It also comes bundled with tech demos and many other features which are useful to test out new environments and give developers example on cool features within Genero.
+GGAT (Generic Genero Application Template) is an universial application base which has been designed to assist developers in developing cross platform applications by providing the basis and the necessary tools for a Genero based app.
+It also comes bundled with tech demos and many other features which are useful to test out new environments and give developers examples on cool features within Genero.

 GGAT was built using Genero Studio 3.10.xx and has been coded and thoroughly tested to work on most available platforms:
   - Mircosoft Windows